swissup/swissup.github.io/m2/extensions/prolabels/configuration.md

 With option `Position` you may change label position on product image.
 Also there is position *"Content"*.
 Labels from *"Content"* position outputs under product details (near social buttons and email friend button).

 Or you can be creative and create your own unique label.
 To do so you may need a bit of CSS knowladge click `Show advanced options`.
 There you can set `Label Text`, `Custom Label` styles, and `Label Custom Url`.
 Values from `Round Method` and `Round Value` options use to calculate numeric predefined variables.
+To get more about predefined variables and round options check [this article](../predefined/).

 Other way to create fantastic label is upload some nice picture with `Image` option.